rikyoz/bit7z/README.md

 > [!NOTE]
 >
-> The library does not support RAR archives when using the p7zip `.so` libraries.
+> The library does not support RAR archives when using the p7zip `.so` libraries: to extract RAR archives on Unix systems, you need to use 7-Zip's `.so` libraries.
 >
-> To extract RAR archives, you need to use 7-Zip's `.so` libraries.

 > [!NOTE]
 >
-> bit7z doesn't ship with the 7-Zip shared libraries.
+> The library doesn't ship with the 7-Zip shared libraries.
+You can build them from the source code available at [7-zip.org](http://www.7-zip.org/).
 >
-> You can build them from the source code available at [7-zip.org](http://www.7-zip.org/).

 [^1]: On Windows, you should link your program _also_ with _oleaut32_ (e.g., `-lbit7z -loleaut32`).<br/> On Linux and macOS, you should link your program _also_ with _dl_ (e.g., `-lbit7z -ldl`).<br/> If you are using the library via CMake, these dependencies will be linked automatically to your project.
 [^2]: MSVC 2010 was supported until v2.x, MSVC 2012/2013 until v3.x.